maretOlia/HTTPServer/README.md

  Project build   and "jar"-package  can be done using IDE or Maven (because of  use Maven support in current project).

-To make a "jar" with all dependencies we must define in "pom" file special "Maven Shade Plugin", which grabs all dependencies.
+To make a "jar" with all dependencies we must define in the "pom" file special "Maven Shade Plugin", which will grab all dependencies.
 Next:
   - go to project the folder on command prompt/terminal;
   - type maven life/cycle command: "mvn clean package"